 However, if you do choose a plastic board, you should take care to replace it once it becomes marked or scarred through use.
 These knife marks can harbor bacteria that can cause odors, contamination, and illness.

 There is no right size cutting board.
 It entirely depends on what you are cutting and the amount of cutting you are doing.
 It is always better to go for slightly bigger where possible.
 This is particularly true for cutting meat and other foodstuffs with juices.
 If you go for a smaller board, you increase the risk of the juices going all over your work surfaces.

 However, you also need to take into consideration storage room and cleaning when looking at a large cutting board.
 If you have plastic cutting boards, then you need ones that will fit in your dishwasher, otherwise, you are missing out on one of their key benefits.
-Wooden and bamboo boards need to be light enough to lift and an appropriate size for your sink.
+Bamboo and wood cutting boards need to be light enough to lift and an appropriate size for your sink.

 How To Clean A Cutting Board Properly

 The best way to ensure that your cutting boards do not contaminate your food is to ensure that they are properly cleaned after each use.
 Plastic or polypropylene boards can go in the dishwasher and benefit from longer washes at high temperatures.
 This kills most bacteria and ensures that the boards are odor free.
 However, if you have a wooden or bamboo cutting board, the dishwasher is not a good option.
 Placing such boards in a dishwasher can cause them to warp, crack, and become more porous.

 Given this, you need alternative cleaning methods to ensure these types of boards remain safe to use.
 Hot water and dish soap are not always recommended as they can break down the natural protection that is included in the boards, so what are you left with?
 Luckily, there is a range of traditional cleaning methods that can solve the problem of how to clean your cutting board effectively.